sharduul/chalk/_posts/2017-6-6-javascript-tricks.md

 }
 {% endhighlight %}

 This simple trick saves you from writing long paragraph on the conditions to satisfy to execute certain block of code.
-Above <pre>if block</pre> simply checks whether the object has any falsy values or not.
+Above `if block` simply checks whether the object has any falsy values or not.

 ### 3. Get max and min from an array
-You can use the usual <pre>Math.max</pre> and <pre>Math.min</pre> even on the arrays to get the max and min values, respectively.
+You can use the usual `Math.max` and `Math.min` even on the arrays to get the max and min values, respectively.

 Here's how its done: